heigvd-software-engineering/semantic-flow/documentation/template-configuration.md

 # Template configuration

+## Scope

+The following documentation focuses on how to configure templates and adapt the editor for work with the particular RDF data structure.

+# How to

 Template configuration is done via the `./web/config.json` file.
 It allows you to adapt the editor to work with your data structure.

 Two steps are required to adapt the editor to a new structure: